 Located in Denison, Texas, Denison Nursing and Rehabilitation is one of five available facilities in the area.
-This nursing home received an overall grade of D, which is a relatively poor grade.
-Sadly, this grade was right in line with the city grade in Denison, which is also well below average.
-If you aren't deterred by this nursing home's report card, you can continue reading to learn more about its category scores.
+We gave this facility an F, which is just about as bad as it gets in our grading scheme.
+Keep in mind that Denison received a city grade of C, so should consider other options in the city as well.
+If you aren't deterred by this nursing home's report card, you can continue reading to learn more about its category grades.
 Inspection grades are discussed in the next paragraph.

 Denison Nursing and Rehabilitation